 To help you avoid this problem, the YouTube annotator will periodically pause the video and ask you to answer a couple of comprehension questions in the Interactive Tutor (a slightly modified version of the AI Chat sidebar tab seen when reading PDFs and websites).

-Then you can ask any follow-up questions, or continue watching:
+Once you are done, you can ask any follow-up questions or continue watching.

-If you don't want to use the Interactive Tutor, or want it to pause more or less frequently, change the auto-pause behavior by clicking on the gear icon next to the title:
+If you'd rather not use the Interactive Tutor, or you want it to pause more or less often, change the auto-pause behavior by clicking the gear icon next to the title.